ShadeApps/apple-vision-example/README.md

 ## Requirements

 **Xcode version 12.4 (12D4e)** with **iOS 14.4 SDK** required.
-Minimal deplyoment target is iOS 13.0.
+Minimal deplyoment target however is iOS 13.0.

 ## Installation

-Clone the repo, choose development team in Xcode tab in Signing & Capabilities and complie for device.
+Clone the repo, choose development team in Xcode under the Signing & Capabilities tab and complie for real device.
 Compiling for iOS Simulator is out of scope of this project.

 ## List of dependencies